 Life in Spain is quite different from life in the United States.
 Although some particularities change from one city to another, there are certain ways of life that are shared throughout the country.
 Two Language Assistants will explain the main differences between their home country and Spain.
 Allison is a Language Assistant in Madrid.
 She comes from a small town, Oswego, in New York.
 She says that living in Spain is quite different from life in the United States, especially for those who go from small towns to big cities.
 Moving from a place with a population of 17,000 people to the capital city, Madrid, has been quite a culture shock for her.
 That said, she wouldn’t trade her life in Spain for anything!
 Olivia teaches in Murcia and she comes from Massachusetts.
 She says that it is normal to be working 50+ hours a week in Boston or New York City.
 People often work while eating lunch because they are too busy completing work tasks.
 Thus, if you want to compete with everyone else, it’s important to stay focused on work—which often leads to less time with family, friends and exploring hobbies.
 This is one of the main differences between Spain and the United States.
 Discover many more by reading this article.

 My days here usually last a lot longer than they did at home – when I worked in an administrative position in the United States my days finished at 4:30 sharp and I was home having dinner by 5:30 or 6pm.
-Here in Spain, I leave work around 5pm each day, but my night doesn’t end until much later.
-Some days I tutor after school and arrive home around 7 pm, then work on lesson planning or just relax until dinner time.
+Here in Spain, I leave school around 5pm each day, but my night doesn’t end until much later.
 Dinner is eaten much later in the day.
 For families in Spain with small children, dinner is usually around 9pm on the weekdays, and later on weekends.
 If you’re used to eating at 5 or 6pm, this takes some getting used to.
 A friend who moved here from the United States and is living with a host family once thought her family forgot to make dinner when it was 10pm on a Friday and they hadn’t begun cooking yet!

 Olivia: Life in Murcia, Spain is very much different.
 Instead of work, your life here revolves around your eating schedule and time with family and friends.
 Most working individuals begin their day at 8 or 9am and end at 2pm.
 They return home to eat lunch at 2pm and after lunch; a siesta (or a nap) is often encouraged.
 A few get back to work from 4-5pm until 7pm.
 The Spanish lifestyle is more relaxed and encourages rest time and relaxation over many Americans’ countless workweeks.